Mini Lemon Sugar Skull Cakes

 - Non-Stick Baking Spray – I prefer and highly recommend Baker’s Joy Cake Pan Spray.

-How To Make Skull Cakes
+How to Make Mini Lemon Sugar Skull Cakes

 Optional Variations